ClaudiaAda/SUES-Digit-Organised/Documentation/03_DataProcessing.md

 As this function it is very large, let's split in different sections: load and treat data dictionaries, obtain row's position to take the correct value, declaration of node's data, declaration of link's data.

 ### Load and treat data dictionaries
-- 1º loaded dictionary is [All_Labels_Dictionary](https://github.com/ClaudiaAda/SUES-Digit-Organised/blob/main/1.%20EXECUTABLE/D_All_Labels_Dictionary.json) to know more about how the dictionaries are organised and how to add new information see [Manual_Dictionary_Documentation]().
+- 1º loaded dictionary is [All_Labels_Dictionary](https://github.com/ClaudiaAda/SUES-Digit-Organised/blob/main/1.%20EXECUTABLE/D_All_Labels_Dictionary.json) to know more about how the dictionaries are organised and how to add new information see [04_DictionariesDocumentation](https://github.com/ClaudiaAda/SUES-Digit-Organised/blob/main/Documentation/04_DictionariesDocumentation.md).

-This dictionary is a .json file so is easily loaded with this 2 lines in [info_data].
+This dictionary is a .json file so is easily loaded with this 2 lines in "info_data".
 ```python
 with open("Latest Folder/D_All_Labels_Dictionary.json") as dictionary:
         info_data = json.load(dictionary)